zchee/golang-wiki/Go-1.8-Release-Party.md

 [Here's a link to the _draft_ Go 1.8 release notes](http://beta.golang.org/doc/go1.8).

+[Here's a link](https://talks.golang.org/2017/state-of-go.slide/) to the talk by Francesc Campoy: The State of Go (February 2017).

 ### What'll happen if Go 1.8 comes out before the 16th?
 This is likely to happen, but many meetups have a January date scheduled and don't want to hold two meetups so close together.
 The 16th is an arbitrary date that a quorum of meetups could find that didn't conflict with their existing schedules.